casdoor/casdoor-website/docs/provider/email/azureACS.md

 ### Step 2: Configure Casdoor email Provider

 Now create an email provider in Casdoor, fill in the necessary information.
-The relationship between the fields and Slack is as follows:
+The relationship between the fields and Azure ACS is as follows:

 :::note